Severe Weather Awareness Week

 Take advantage of Severe Weather Awareness Week to review your own and your family’s emergency procedures and prepare for weather-related hazards.

-Each day of the week focuses on a different weather safety topic:
+Each day of the week focuses on a different weather safety topic.
+Check each page link for specific information about these topics, including factsheets, checklists, data and other resources.

 Monday — Alerts and Warnings